your-bit/steganography-tool/README.md

 ⚠️ Disclaimer

-This tool is built for educational and research purposes only in cybersecurity and digital forensics.
+This tool is built for educational and research purposes only.
+Do NOT use it for illegal or unethical activities.

 ✅ Acceptable Use

-• Academic & research projects
+Academic and research projects

-• Cybersecurity education
+Cybersecurity education

-• Digital forensics study
+Digital forensics learning

-• Personal learning
+Personal experimentation

 ❌ Prohibited Use

-• Illegal or malicious activities
+Illegal or malicious actions

-• Copyright/data theft
+Copyright or data theft

-• Malware embedding
+Malware embedding

-• Espionage or unauthorized hiding
+Espionage or covert data hiding

-Use this tool responsibly and ethically.
+> Use this tool responsibly and ethically.

 ---

 📜 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---